Dhurgesh1/loca-hack/README.md

 3. Save `script.js`.

-## Step 5: Run the project locally
+## Step 5: Run the project

 1. Open `index.html` in your browser.
    - You can double-click the file or use a simple static server.
+2. If you want to use it on someone, deploy the files to **Netlify** and share the link.
 2. Click **Save Current Location**.
 3. Allow location access when prompted.